SHIVAMAMBAH/Regression/More on Linear Regression/Regularization and Gradient Descent/LR with (GD, L1-R) no DM/README.md

 ### **6. The Role of the Learning Rate $\eta$**

 The learning rate $\eta$ determines the size of the steps we take during the optimization process.
-If $\eta is too large, the updates may overshoot the optimal solution, while if $\eta$ is too small, the convergence may be slow.
+If $\eta$ is too large, the updates may overshoot the optimal solution, while if $\eta$ is too small, the convergence may be slow.

 ---